ansible/ansible/rst/modules.rst

 *system*:

 * (new in 0.4) Indicates the user (when being created), should be a system account.
 This does not allow changing users from and to system accounts.
+Value is 'yes' or 'no', default is 'no'.

 *force*: